leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 Above is a UPD example, as you can see, the process call recvfrom and the system call doe not return until the datagram arrives and is trnasferred from kernel buffer to user-space application buffer.
 We say the process is blocked entire time from when it calls until it turns,

+Apparently, as a result of this kind of operation manner, the I/O operations are bound to a specifc thread/process.
+Imaging that if we want to write a program to handle multiple connections simultaneously via blocking I/O calls, we will fall into `thread-per-connection` programming model, which we can find in most of early web server, like Apache.
 ```
 TODELETE
 For example, the recv() function in TCPEchoClient.c (page 44) does not return until at least one message from the echo server is received.
 Of course, a process with a blocked function is suspended by the operating system.
 It is synchronous blocking I/O model, one of the most common models for socket I/O programming.
 In this model, the user-space application performs a system call that results in the application blocking.
 This means that the application blocks entirely until the system call is complete (e.g: process calls recvfrom, data is transferred from kernel buffer to user space buffer or error reported)